i112358/IS2545-Deliverable5/README.md

 ### Tesing site: http://testphp.vulnweb.com/ (Acunetix WVS)

 #### 1. Cross-site scripting vulnerability
-  1. InfoSec triad: This vulnerability attacks the integrity of the Website.
+  1. InfoSec triad: This vulnerability attacks the integrity of the website, it can modify the contents of the website.

   2. Kind/nature of security attack: It is a kind of modification attack and it is an active attack.
 Attackers feed malicious script to any openings and vulnerabilities.